- 1. Iceland Discovered America

 Jóhanna was succeeded by Sigmundur Davíð Gunnlaugsson, who has also received a bit of international fame recently, but for all the wrong reasons.
 We miss you Jóhanna!

 The great geyser known as Geysir gave all other geysers their name.
-Geysir was the first-ever geyser to be described in a printed source, making it the first known geyser in the world.
+Geysir was the first-ever geyser to be described in a printed source, making it the first known geyser in the world (although, of course, plenty of others had been known by groups without written language).

 This natural marvel has been active for around 10,000 years.
 Although it rarely erupts anymore, it has a neighbouring geyser that erupts every few minutes, called Strokkur.